 Using Email as the Foundation of Your Omnichannel Strategy

-The big question is where to begin.
-If your marketing strategy already relies heavily (or exclusively) on email, then your path to omnichannel success can start by optimizing that channel first, then building upon email as the foundation.
-The problem can be getting staff excited about email, a channel many marketing firms take for granted.
-Some may need a few reminders about why email is still the killer app in the digital world, and so critical to omnichannel success:
+If your marketing strategy already relies heavily (or exclusively) on email, then your path to omnichannel success can start by optimizing that channel first, then building upon it as the foundation.

-- Email channel is the #1 ROI digital channel.
+- Email channel is the #1 digital channel for ROI.
 The next closest competing channel is pay-per-click (PPC), which only drives about half as much revenue as email.

 - Email is the largest social network on earth.
 That’s right, even bigger than Facebook.

-- Personalization is the dream of every marketer, and now email automation software is revolutionizing the marketer’s role by enabling them to strategically focus on leveraging customer data to interact with customers on a one-to-one basis, including incentive and product recommendations.
+- Personalization is the dream of every marketer, and now email automation software is revolutionizing the marketer’s role by enabling strategic focus on leveraging customer data to interact with customers on a one-to-one basis.

 - Deliverability directly impacts revenue.
-After all, if an email doesn’t make it to an inbox, it doesn’t matter how personalized or timely it is, it’s a missed revenue opportunity.
-As a marketing channel, email is unique because it is a giant global delivery and communications platform whose technology works the same no matter where you are on the planet.
+After all, if an email doesn’t make it to the inbox, it doesn’t matter how personalized or timely it is.
+Email is unique because it’s a giant global delivery platform which is accessible no matter where you are.
 That makes it the best channel to reach the greatest number of customers around the globe.

-- Email offers marketers 100% targeting – an innovative way to identify gaps in audience responses to email.
+- Email offers an innovative way to identify gaps in audience engagement.
 Data about customers who don’t respond to an email campaign can be used for continued attempts to engage across other more effective channels.
-While a customer may ultimately end up responding to a CRM ad or SMS notification, it was email data that helped the marketer understand there might be a better way to interact with them.
+While a customer may ultimately end up responding to an ad or SMS notification, it was email data that helped the marketer understand there might be a better way to interact with them.